ruggerifrancesco/laravel-auth/README.md

 ## Steps to build another template just like this one:
 - Enter the desired project folder
-- Create a new project with command `composer create-project laravel/laravel **projectname**` (without **)
-- To work with boostrap instead of Tailwind by default, you need to install it with new commands
-    - !NOTE: Breeze is installed by default with Laravel 10.x
-    - `composer require laravel/ui`
+- Install the needed package `composer require laravel/ui`
-    - `php artisan ui bootstrap --auth`
+- Apply the new auth scaffolding using bootstrap and laravel/ui: `php artisan ui bootstrap --auth`
 - Add to `resources/app/js` this block of code to allow the correct renderization of our images

         import.meta.glob([
             '../img/**'
         ])

-- Execute `npm i`
+- Run `npm i` and
+- Configure correctly the `.env` file
+- Run `php artisan migrate`
-- Run on two separeted terminals if are unsure that all the steps are done correctly:
+- Run on two separeted terminals:
     - run `npm run dev` to build iteratively our front-end packages and code
     - run `php artisan serve` to build iteratively our back-end packages and code